david-constantinescu/school-roll-remoteaccess-webgui/README.md

-Certainly!
-Here’s the full raw README, based on the version I provided:

 # School Roll Remote Access Web GUI

 This project provides a server with a user-friendly web interface to manage and edit school grades from the **[School Roll](https://github.com/david-constantinescu/school-roll)**, with a simple HTML, CSS, and JavaScript frontend.
 It allows users (teachers or administrators) to remotely access and update the school roll data.